stephenhutchings/typicons.font/DEVELOPMENT.md

 Development docs
 ================

-Set of scripts to easily build webfonts from SVG images
+Set of scripts to easily build webfonts from SVG images.
+For a detailed description of how Typicons were made, see [here](http://www.typicons.com/more/making-typicons/).

 Installation
 ------------

 ### Ubuntu

 **(!)** Use Ubuntu **12.04**.
 Or you will have to manually install fresh freetype library, to build ttfautohint.

 Install dependencies (fontforge & python modules):